 You should keep a written record of every decision - this is particularly important where you have refused the request.
 This should include the factors you considered and any other relevant information that you took into account.
 Save the record to EF so that, if the trader appeals against your decision, your appeals team colleagues will be able to see how you reached it.

 You should discuss cases of difficulty with your team leader.
-In cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Registration and Accounting Policy team.
+In cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Advisory policy team.

+Guidance about the process for submitting requests to the VAT Advisory policy team can be found in VPOLADV

 Additionally, we may have to allow such requests if there has been an element of Departmental error.
 It is important to ensure that there are no doubts as to the EDR requested by the trader when processing VAT 1 applications.
 As outlined in VATREG25200, contact the trader if any information regarding the EDR needs clarification.
 The importance of this approach has been highlighted by the tribunal cases of AJ & AE Rowe t/a Arthurs (LON/95/423A), Simon Damels and Stuart Stevenson trading as Homeforce (LON/02/58), and Yee Mei Yeung (MAN/02/405) which the Department lost.

 Previous page